sa-ne/openshift4-vmware-upi/README.md

 	- Start bootstrap VM and wait for SSH
 	- Start master VMs and wait for SSH
 	- Start worker VMs and wait for SSH
+	- Start other VMs and wait for SSH

 Once the playbook completes (should take several minutes) continue with the instructions.